slewis74/slewis74.github.io/Snow/_posts/2015-03-17-ViewComposition.md

 In case of massive XAML files, break here...
 ---end

-A while back I talked about XAML and Commands, and I mentioned UI decoupling using something like an EventAggregator.
+A while back I talked about [XAML and Commands](/2014/06/xaml-commands/), and I mentioned UI decoupling using something like an EventAggregator.
+In that post I was focusing on the separation of the command logic into Command objects and how that decouples the UI implementation.
+In this post we'll expore some more decoupling ideas.

+#MVVM

 In this post I want to talk about one of the common causes I've seen for Views and ViewModels becoming coupled and cluttered.

 The short description of the issue is that composition is not well enough understood and the Views grow to be enormous and complex.
 I liken it to writing an entire application in a single class file.